Jamroszczyk/Rhyme-Time/README.md

 - Others are **security vulnerabilities**.

 The **technical interview** will be based on this codebase.
 I want you to walk me through the issues you found in a **structured way** and provide suggestions for **alternative, better implementations**.
-It is not a strict requirement to fix all issues before or during the interview, but I want to see if you can **identify, understand, and communicate** some of these flaws, which are commonly found in problematic codebases.
+It is not a strict requirement to fix **all** the issues before or during the interview, but I want to see if you can **identify, understand, and communicate** some of the most impactfull flaws, which are commonly found in problematic codebases and explain the code you see to me.

-The interview will focus on a **code review** of the original code in this repository.
+The interview will focus on your **code review** of the original code in this repository.
 I want you to:
-- Prepare a walkthrough of the code and the issues you identified.
+- Prepare a structured walkthrough of the original code and the issues you identified.
 - Suggest solutions to address these issues.
+If it suits the issue, you may show alternative code.

 ### **Tips for presenting your findings:**
-- **Avoid reading directly from a script.** Instead, imagine explaining the issues to someone outside of development who is curious about the topic.
+- **Avoid reading directly from a script.
+It will not help your application.** Instead, imagine explaining the issues to someone outside of development who is curious about the topic.
 - Focus on communicating your findings and proposed solutions in a **clear and structured** manner.
-- You are free to choose the format for your presentation.
+- You are free to choose the format for your presentation and how you show me that you know what you are doing.

 ---